 The impact of climate change on the global economy is likely to be significant and long-lasting.
 Advances in technology, policy action by governments and the physical effects of climate change will combine to reshape the investment landscape radically.

-- The physical manifestation of climate change
+- Physical manifestations of climate change

 Some challenging questions we can help you answer: